 I can’t believe it’s the middle of August already.
-Like many of you I am enjoying a slightly more relaxed summer schedule but recent talk in the office turned to one of the aspects of back-to-school that fill many of us with foreboding, namely packing lunch.
-If your kid is old enough to be bringing lunch, she’s probably got a grasp of what’s considered healthy, and what’s considered a treat.
-However, if she’s like my daughter, she’d be happy with a cupcake and a piece of gum.
+Like many of you, I am enjoying a slightly more relaxed summer schedule but recent talk in the office turned to one of the aspects of back-to-school that fill many of us with foreboding, namely packing lunch.
+If your kid is old enough to be bringing lunch, they probably have a grasp of what’s considered healthy, and what’s considered a treat.
+However, if they’re like my daughter, they’d be happy with a cupcake and a piece of gum.
 So, after lots of trial and error, here’s what I’ve learned:

 - Get them involved — Let them choose, they feel more independent and more likely to eat their lunch when they’ve picked it.
-However the key to this is to narrow the options.
-They pick…a protein, a fruit and/or veggie and a grain.
-Sandwiches are great for this in that you can combine the protein, veggie and grain into one.
+However, the key to this is to narrow the options.
+They pick…a protein, fruit and/or veggie and a grain.
+Sandwiches are great for this in that you can combine the protein, veggie, and grain into one.

 - I have tons of little containers that I pack with sliced meats, nuts, hummus, cut up fruits/veggies, crackers, muffins, a thermos of pasta, soups, etc…

 - While we don’t want to assign good and bad values to foods, healthy and less healthy are pretty clear.
 I’ve limited the less healthy choices to special days and field trips.
 I try not to include them daily.